Dez Bryant: 2012 season

 Bryant finished the 2012 season with 92 receptions for 1,382 yards and 12 touchdowns; these ranked 10th, sixth, and third, respectively, among all receivers.
 He tied the franchise record for most consecutive games, with seven, with at least a touchdown reception, which is shared with Franklin Clarke, Bob Hayes, and Terrell Owens.
-In addition, he set a franchise record for most games in a single season with multiple receiving touchdowns with four, breaking a mark which was tied with Clarke, Hayes, and Owens.
+Bryant also set a franchise record for most games in a single season with multiple receiving touchdowns with four, breaking a mark which was tied with Clarke, Hayes, and Owens.

-He suffered from several injuries throughout the second half of the season.
+Bryant suffered from several injuries throughout the second half of the season.
 He injured his finger in early December, opting to play through the injury for the duration of the season, saying that opponents would "have to break my leg to keep me out."
-He left in the fourth quarter of the final game of the season against the Redskins with a back injury.
+Bryant left in the fourth quarter of the final game of the season against the Redskins with a back injury.
 Head coach Jason Garrett stated after the game that Bryant "could barely walk", with the injury.
 He was ranked 35th by his fellow players on the NFL Top 100 Players of 2013.

 2013 season

-In Week 2, Bryant had nine receptions for 141 receiving yards and a touchdown in a 17–16 loss to the Kansas City Chiefs.
-In a Week 5, 51–48 shootout loss to the Denver Broncos, Bryant had six receptions for 141 yards and two touchdowns.
+During Week 2, Bryant had nine receptions for 141 yards and a touchdown in a 17–16 loss to the Kansas City Chiefs.
+In a Week 5 51–48 shootout loss to the Denver Broncos, Bryant had six receptions for 141 yards and two touchdowns.
 On October 20, he had eight receptions for 110 yards in a 17–3 win over the Philadelphia Eagles.
-In the next game, a 31–30 loss to the Detroit Lions, he had 72 receiving yards and two touchdowns.
+In the next game, a narrow 31–30 loss to the Detroit Lions, he had 72 receiving yards and two touchdowns.
 In a narrow Week 15 37–36 loss to the Green Bay Packers, Bryant finished with a season-high 11 catches for 153 receiving yards and one receiving touchdown.
 The Cowboys ended up going 8–8 and missed the playoffs.